 Dementia explanations can be adjusted to suit the age of the child (age-appropriate explanations).
 Children are able to understand dementia.
 They usually accept things as well or better than adult caregivers, and are able to show love and patience to the grandparent.
 They will also understand why the adults in the house are busy with the care and not get upset by it.
 They will not feel excluded and alone.

 As the discussion above shows, it is very important to share information and status updates, and to discuss the situation and possible actions.
 This is essential to coordinate the work and avoid misunderstanding.
 Fortunately nowadays, technology makes it easier to stay in touch.
 In addition to visiting and meeting in person, you can stay in touch even when you are at separate locations.
 Some options:

-- Voice or video chat, such as using Skype or Google Hangouts.
+- Voice or video chat, such as using Skype, Google Meeting, ZOOM, and other such platforms.
 This makes it simple to have discussions between persons at two places.
 It also lets remote family members see and talk to the person with dementia, so that they have a realistic understanding of the situation.
 Caregiving approach and decisions can be discussed.

 - Conference calls.
 These are useful when family members are spread across more than two locations.
 Many free and paid services are available for this.